FinOps FAQ

 What's the difference between FinOps and Cloud Cost Management?

 FinOps is the framework and culture; Cloud Cost Management tools are the enablers.
 You can buy Cloud Cost Management tools, but you must build FinOps culture.
+See What is Cloud Cost Management for how the tooling side supports the framework.

 What is the FinOps maturity model?